Kowloon Generic Romance: Characters

 Kujirai B is a deceased woman who bore a striking resemblance to Reiko.
 The alias was given by Yaomay.
 Two years older than Hajime, she served as his senior at Wong Loi Realty Company and was formerly engaged to him.

 Production

 According to Mayuzuki, she had the idea of launching a series about Kowloon Walled City while her previous work After the Rain was still being serialized.
 She liked the topic of Kowloon Walled City and first learned about it from Kowloon's Gate when she was young.

 Media

 Manga

-Written and illustrated by Jun Mayuzuki, Kowloon Generic Romance started in Shueisha's seinen manga magazine Weekly Young Jump on November 7, 2019.
-In April 2025, it was announced that the manga had entered its final story arc.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was published on February 19, 2020.
-As of April 17, 2025, eleven volumes have been published.
+Written and illustrated by Jun Mayuzuki, Kowloon Generic Romance was serialized in Shueisha's seinen manga magazine Weekly Young Jump from November 7, 2019, to April 16, 2026.
+Shueisha collected its 108 individual chapters in 12 tankōbon volumes, published from February 19, 2020, to April 17, 2026.

 In January 2022, Yen Press announced that it had licensed the manga for English release in North America.
 The first volume was released on August 9, 2022.